uiriansan/LainGrubTheme/README.md

 ```

 # Patch GRUB entries
-There are some limits to what a GRUB theme can do.
+There are some limitations to what a GRUB theme can do.
 By default, some GRUB entries have really long names and no icons (e.g. os-prober entries and Advanced options).
 To change this, we need to edit some GRUB scripts located in ```/etc/grub.d/```.
 Run ```patch_entries.sh``` to apply some changes automatically.

 ### Patching manually
 Read the [wiki](https://github.com/uiriansan/LainGrubTheme/wiki/Patch-entries#patching-manually).